SinanAc/hotella/README.md

 ### Getting Started

-Hello people, Hotella is a hotel room booking application using flutter as front end and node js as backend.
-The application contains user authentication, map integration, payment system, push notification, and most importantly, storing data to database and handling by api.
+Hello people, Hotella is a hotel room booking application created by using Flutter framework for frontend and collaborated with a backend developer who built the backend by using NodeJs.
+By completing this project I have learned more about user authentication, map integration, payment getaways and push notification using Firebase.
 The project is following MVVM architecture and using Provider as state management.

-### currently working on this project
-### will update this section after completing the project.